 Sheriff Woody’s facial features are actually based on Tone Thyne, an animator for Disney at the time.
 It’s a good marketing tactic to model personas closely on real niche details, or ‘marketing to the consumer of one.’

 Audiences are tired of the growing culture of branded reconstructions, cheesy scripts, stock photos and corporate guidelines.
 It’s all a bit ‘Brady Brunch’, and the audience know it.
 You know it, too – you’ve seen that stock photo man who’s been around the brochure block and looks like he’s been smiling since 1999.
 One day, ‘The Rise of the Stock People’ might even be a cult horror classic.

 So don’t just go for what’s easy.
 When a marketing persona is based on a real person, with real-life problems, the audience can find a connection.
 They think ‘YES.
 This is just so ME!’.

 And when the story unwinds and the character is challenged with narrative twists, the user is emotionally invested and sobs like an eejit.
 It’s just like they’re experiencing it too.

 2. ‘Show’ themes through character relationships

-One big rule in narration and creative writing is that you should always try to ‘show’ themes and character traits and not ‘tell’/spoon-feed the reader.
+One big rule in narration and creative writing we can learn from this Pixar marketing case study is that you should always try to ‘show’ themes and character traits and not ‘tell’/spoon-feed the reader.
 Giving strong or subtle signs to infer ideas in the story builds suspense, and lets the reader fill in the gaps to form their own opinion of what’s going on.